| Enterprise Information Portal Architecture and

 made to the portal to deliver the information to those users, either

 on a one-off basis, or at regular intervals.
+Information Assistant The information assistant provides a fully customizable

 Web interface that works in conjunction with a search engine to

 enter and process user requests for business information.
+EIP Product

-Outlined below are seven key requirements that an EIP should
+Requirements Outlined below are seven key requirements that an EIP should

+support.
 1. A portal should provide a business information directory

 (BID) for maintaining meta data about an organization’s business